Latest update: 2026-04-01

 Step 1: Verify your details

-To withdraw, your account must be verified.
-NetBet may request photo ID, proof of address, and proof of payment ownership—especially for a first cashout or when certain thresholds are reached.
-This is standard under strict KYC protocols and is aimed at reducing fraud and meeting AML obligations.
+To withdraw, your account needs to be verified.
+NetBet may request photo ID, proof of address, and proof of payment ownership—especially for a first withdrawal or when certain thresholds are reached.
+This is standard under strict KYC protocols and is designed to reduce fraud while meeting AML obligations.

 Step 2: Check withdrawal limits and rules

 The minimum withdrawal is £10, and you can withdraw up to £35,000 per transaction.
-Reverse withdrawals are not permitted, in line with UKGC’s policy approach that prioritises safer gambling controls and reduces impulsive “cancel and continue” behaviour.
+Reverse withdrawals are not permitted, which aligns with UKGC’s policy approach aimed at strengthening safer gambling controls and reducing impulsive “cancel and continue” behaviour.

 Step 3: Select a payment method